-Help Save Children in Nicaragua
+Help Children in Nicaragua

 Nicaragua, officially the Republic of Nicaragua, is the largest country in Central America.
 Once under Spanish rule, the country gained full independence in 1838.
 Today, Nicaragua is struggling to overcome decades of dictatorship, civil war and natural disasters, which have left it one of the region’s poorest countries.

 Nicaraguans are proud of their country’s multi-ethnic population, rich cultural traditions and diverse ecosystems.
 But without help, families sorely lack the means to give their children the very basics they need to survive, thrive and someday become their country’s future leaders.

 Living in poverty – many girls forced to become wives and mothers well before they’re ready – Nicaragua’s children need your help.